apiad/lovelaice/README.md

 - Order Lovelaice to set settings, turn off the wifi, restart the computer, etc.
 - Order Lovelaice to stage, commit, push, show diffs, etc.

+In general, you can attempt to ask Lovelaice to do just about anything that requires bash, and it will try its best.
+Your imagination is the only limit.

 Here are some features under active development:

 - Generate and run Python code.